rpradosilva/adobexd-etools/.github/README_ENG.md

 ### Solution

-**Make it easy** to copy emails to other prototypes through an extension that created a button to copy emails into prototypes.
+**Make it easy** to copy emails to other prototypes through an extension that created a button to copy emails.

 ### Permissions